jazad136/EventFlowSlicerJava-releases/README.md

 3. (After Java 8 or above is properly installed) Double-click the eventflowslicer(…).jar file in the folder of the extracted zip file to run.

     You are running EFS.

+Be sure to **Star** this repo if you appreciate the work we're doing!
+If you want to keep up on the latest, be sure to click **"Watch"** above to see updates.

 ### Usage:
 EventFlowSlicer is a GUI program, with many command line arguments available.
 For ease of use, double clicking the .jar file will display a GUI tool.
 To use it, you can follow along in this 5-min. video we submitted to and utilized at one of our previous conferences.